rodionaltshuler/retro/README.md

 ##How to run
 Provide input csv file name and path with ticks and timestamps, and output filename for results:
-`mvn exec:java -Dexec.mainClass="com.ottamotta.retro.StarterPipeline --inputFile=./test.csv --output=averages"`
+`mvn exec:java -Dexec.mainClass="com.ottamotta.retro.EnrichTicksWithIndicatorsPipeline --inputFile=./test.csv --output=averages"`

 ##Development notes